Code-Institute-Submissions/Shazaiib47-sarif-ms3-cookbook_SeptResub/README.md

     see their own recipe additions from the profile page.
 This is a Work in Progress.

     <h2 align="center"><img src="documentation/snapshots/blank-profile.png"></h2>

+- Console Error appear on devtools when not logged in.
+This has happened with someone who created an account, added a test recipe.
+But upon viewing the recipe, all is fine, but the console error persists.
+This does not affect usability and the website performs as expected.

 ## Deployment <a name="deployment"></a>